-- Six semesters (full time)
+- Six semesters (full time).

-- 180 ECTS: scientific research project (150 ECTS) and accompanying scientific coursework in the HDS disciplines of biostatistics, epidemiology, meta-research, population health science and public health (30 ECTS)
+- 180 ECTS: scientific research project (150 ECTS) and accompanying scientific coursework in the HDS disciplines of biostatistics, epidemiology, meta-research, population health science and public health (30 ECTS).

 - All scientific coursework offered through the program will be taught in English.
 Other university courses at the Charité may also be counted towards the 30 ECTS requirement, if approved.

-- The PhD program is free of charge with the exception of the Charité enrollment fee
+- The PhD program is free of charge with the exception of the Charité enrollment fee.

-- Next possible start of program: Spring 2019 (Summer Semester).
+- Next possible start of program: October, 2022 (Winter Semester).

-About the program
+About the Program

 The goal of the multidisciplinary doctoral program in Health Data Sciences for outstanding junior researchers is to provide a structured framework of studies, research, and teaching for promising scientists in the disciplines of Health Data Sciences (HDS).